jetstream-cloud/js2docs/docs/alloc/budgeting.md

 Because Jetstream2 instances give the user total control, including `sudo` access, a common use case is setting up an instance as a "virtual workstation" of sorts, allowing a researcher to offload computation from their local workstation or laptop, often to one that is also more powerful.

-Although direct comparisons are fraught with peril due to differences in architectures, optimization technologies, cooling solutions, and more, the following can serve as a decent general frame of reference for different flavors' performance:
+Although direct comparisons are fraught with peril due to differences in architectures, optimization technologies, cooling solutions, and more, the following might serve as a decent frame of reference for different flavors' performance:

-- m3.quad: roughly a typical mid-range laptop equipped with 4-6 CPU cores and 8-16 GB of RAM.
+- **m3.quad:** roughly a typical mid-range laptop equipped with 4-6 CPU cores and 8-16 GB of RAM.
-- m3.medium: a higher-end laptop or research workstation might have upwards of 8 CPU cores and 32 GB of RAM
+- **m3.medium:** a higher-end laptop or research workstation might have upwards of 8 CPU cores and 32 GB of RAM

+Since they are not providing services or infrastructure that needs to be accessible 24/7, these kinds of instances can be [shelved](../../general/instancemgt/#shelve-and-unshelve){target=_blank} when you are not actively working on them to conserve SUs.
+This makes budgeting a bit trickier.

+For example, if you intend to work on your instance for a quarter of an 8-hour work day, but not on the weekends, then you might plug the following into the [Usage Estimation Calculator](../alloc/estimator.md){target=_blank} to budget for the year: 2 hours/day, 5 days/week, and 52 total weeks.

 ---